 The researchers also found that roadside habitat influenced the roadkill rate.
 For instance, mammals were more likely to be killed on road sections that were close to plant cover, which presumably gives animals enough security that they are more likely to approach roads.
 Birds were 85 percent more likely to be killed on road sections with center medians, which provide habitat strips that could make them more likely to cross roads.

 Another important factor was the frequency of drainage culverts and other structures that let wildlife get across roads safely.
 Notably, mammals were less likely to be killed on road sections that were near culverts and underpasses.
-“When passages are relatively far apart, there may be a greater tendency for animals to cross above the road, whereas when in close proximity, they are more likely to use them for safe passage,” say Clevenger and his colleagues.
+“When [these] passages are relatively far apart, there may be a greater tendency for animals to cross above the road, whereas when in close proximity, they are more likely to use them for safe passage,” say Clevenger and his colleagues.

 The researchers’ recommendations for reducing roadkills include: